In this post, we talk about children books about Portugal that we used to get our kids excited about our upcoming trip to Lisbon.

 They are a good read if you are about to travel to Portugal with children and they can be used as a reference if studying the country in school, at your bedtime story time.

 Disclaimer: this post contains affiliate links and if you make a purchase through them I will receive a small commission at no extra cost to you.
-I only recommend products I use myself and the opinions expressed in this post are my own and reflect my experience of the products only.

 Children books about Portugal: our selection